BioInfoAPS/BioInfoAPS.github.io/_optionals/02-text_process.md

 FASTA filtration by length is necessary cases such as removal of contigs smaller than a threshold length.

-The numbers of characters in a fasta record can be derived by `awk` function, `length`.
+The numbers of characters in a FASTA record can be derived by `awk` function, `length`.
 Of course, this way, all characters, including those not standard in FASTA are counted.